Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete Algorithm: Left-Leaning Red-Black (LLRB) trees

 As in classical RB trees, the \algname{insert} algorithm of LLRB trees starts by inserting a new leaf node into a binary search tree with the color red.
-In addition to the possibility of having double red links, which is a violation of the 2nd property of RB trees in definition~\ref{def:rbt}, the inserted node could be a right child, violating the sole new constraint of LLRB trees. \citet{sedgewick2008left} proposed the three operations of left rotation, right rotation, and color flip to transform the resulting tree into a correct LLRB tree (Figure~\ref{fig:llrb-insert}).
-Note that in contrast to classical RB trees where there were 3 other symmetric cases, since LLRB trees do not permit red right children, here all cases are the three ones shown in Figure~\ref{fig:llrb-insert}.
-One of the important weaknesses of the \algname{insert} algorithm of LLRB is that these rules should be applied until reaching the root node, even though it is possible to infer that the tree has been fixed up long before reaching the root.
+In addition to the possibility of the violation of the 2nd property of RB trees in Definition~\ref{def:rbt}, the inserted node could be a right child, violating the sole new constraint of LLRB trees. \citet{sedgewick2008left} proposed the three operations of left rotation, right rotation, and color flip to transform the resulting tree into a correct LLRB tree (Figure~\ref{fig:llrb-insert}).
+Note that, in contrast to classical RB trees, where there were three other symmetric cases, since LLRB trees do not permit red right children, here all the cases are the three ones shown in Figure~\ref{fig:llrb-insert}.
+One of the important weaknesses of the \algname{insert} algorithm of LLRB is that these rules should be applied until the root node is reached, even though it is possible to infer that the tree has been fixed up long before reaching the root.
 The reason for this inefficiency is that the \algname{insert} algorithm is implemented recursively and there is no way to empty the call stack except throwing an exception.
-In fact, our attempt to modify the code of LLRB to terminate the fix-up operation by throwing an exception led to the severe slow down of the algorithm.
+In fact, our attempt to modify the code of LLRB to terminate the fix-up operation by throwing an exception led to a severe slowdown of the algorithm.